Nikosmico/RiotLibrary/README.md

 # Riot Library 📚
-*(We constantly upload new material)
+A decentralized, community-curated archive of essential knowledge—freely accessible, censorship-resistant, and built for collective liberation.
-A decentralized, community-curated archive of essential knowledge—freely accessible, censorship-resistant, and built for collective liberation.*
+(We constantly upload new material)

 ## 🔒 Cybersecurity & Digital Privacy